 However, the CMF also relied on both stereotypical and essentialist tropes to achieve this success.
 Chinese women and children were presented as always quiet, dignified, and innocent despite their inherent emotional strength.
 The committee’s reliance on motherhood as the commonality between its members and Chinese women dominated almost all its discourse on the conflict which reduced women to mothers only and failed to discuss the political work of women.
 This also presupposed that European women involved with the organization would be more likely to respond to emotional appeals based on motherhood as opposed to more rational appeals based on politics or the international situation.
 Criticisms can also be made of the group’s decision to present the experiences and images of Chinese women and children as a spectacle for their readers, to create pathos to encourage people to commit financially.
 The CMF’s campaign in China was an effective means of sourcing monetary aid for a population struggling with the impact of an intensely violent war.
 However, it also demonstrates how the activism of the CMF, which was supposedly predicated on socialist notions of equality, including amongst races and genders as well as class (if we are to be somewhat reductive about the ideology’s fundamental tenets), was much more influenced by traditional gender discourses than would initially have been expected, to attract the greatest number of supporters and therefore the largest amount of money.

-Figure 1 [Caption/source information]
+Figure 1 [Loh Tsei, the Chinese student activist, photographed by Carl Van Vechten in New York on 16 September 1939.
+Labelled as China’s “Joan of Arc” by the press during her propaganda tours of America, she was a key figure in the December 9th student movement in 1935.
+I thank the Carl Van Vechten Trust for kindly giving permissions to use this image. / Carl Van Vechten photograph / Beinecke Library ©Van Vechten Trust]

-Figure 2 [Caption/source information]
+Figure 2 [An article from the French CMF journal featuring some of the images of ‘Warphans’ published by the committee for fundraising purposes. “Écoutez-les ! ...”, Femmes dans l’action mondiale (March 1939), p.
+15. / gallica.bnf.fr / BnF]